osu-eesc/cms-docs/user-guide/docs/content-requirements.md

 The region tag defaults to “Statewide.”
 You should change this tag (remove “Statewide” and add a different region) only if the content is only applicable to one or more specific regions and not statewide.

+### Season

+The season tag specifies the season (Spring, Summer, Fall, Winter) when the content is relevant.
+This is used for internal organization and for promotion of seasonally-relevant content.
+If content is equally-relevant during the entire year, do not select any season.

+### Marketing Category

+For the most recent legislative session, Extension Marketing developed four categories to describe the work we do to stakeholders.
+If your content is relevant to any of these categories, specify it with the "marketing category" tag.

+### Audience

+The audience tag is used for internal organization, and the list of available audiences is currently under development.
+Eventually, it will be used to help personalize the website experience for individual visitors.
+If the content is not aimed at any of the listed audiences, do not select any.

 ### Language

 The language tag specifies what language the content is available in.
 When you tag content with a language, a few things will happen.